hathibelagal-dev/instantpolyglot/docs/eng/Cornish.md

 Some differences included:

-- Pronunciation: e.g., the word for "head" was pronounced [pen] in the west but [pdn] in the east.
+- Pronunciation: e.g., the word for “head” was pronounced [pen] in the west but [pdn] in the east.
 - Vocabulary: Some words were specific to certain regions.
 - Grammar: Minor grammatical differences existed between regions.